 - B.A. in Psychology, Arizona State University

-In particular, I have a passion for working with couples and have extensive training in the most empirically validated couples therapy, Emotionally Focused Couples Therapy.
+In particular, I have a passion for working with couples and have extensive training in the most empirically validated couples therapy, Emotionally Focused Couples Therapy (EFT).
+EFT is the treatment that years of research shows to be highly effective in helping couples improve their relationship, resolve conflicts, repair trust, and feel safe, loved and connected.
+EFT helps couples get to the heart of the matter.
+It is designed to stop the negative and stuck patterns in relationships, transforming them into the love, connection and understanding that couples desire.
 I have conducted workshops on a variety of topics and trains therapists most frequently on counselor ethics and the use of Emotionally Focused Couples Therapy.

 I have also served in a variety of positions in college and university settings from a counseling center director at a small community college to an adjunct professor at a state university.
 I currently serve as the Associate Dean for Counselor Education and chair of the Ph.D.
 Program in Counselor Education at Prescott College.
 I have extensive experience teaching both in-class and online undergraduate psychology coursework, including general psychology and abnormal psychology as well as numerous Masters level counseling courses.
 Additionally, I provide clinical supervision to new and experienced counselors.